rajeshsola/emblearning/bbb-porting/part1-first-steps/simple.md

 ## Prepare the pre built toolchain

-### For 32 bit systems:-

 Extract gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz in ~/eworkdir

-tar -xvf gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz
+`tar -xvf gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz`

 You may rename to short convenient name

-mv gcc-linaro-6.2.1-2016.11-x86_64_arm-linux-gnueabihf gcc-linaro-6.2.1
+`mv gcc-linaro-6.2.1-2016.11-x86_64_arm-linux-gnueabihf gcc-linaro-6.2.1`

-### For 64 bit systems:-

- extract gcc-linaro-6.2.1-2016.11-x86_64_arm-linux-gnueabihf.tar.xz instead of gcc-linaro-6.2.1-2016.11-i686_arm-linux-gnueabihf.tar.xz
- and rename to gcc-linaro-6.2.1

-### Common:-
 Update PATH with new binaries in ~/eworkdir/gcc-linaro-6.2.1/bin as follows

-export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH
+`export PATH=$HOME/eworkdir/gcc-linaro-6.2.1/bin:$PATH`

-The above setting is temporary and applicable to current shell only, add this to ~/.bashrc or ~/.bash_profile to take this setting effective for every launch of new shell(~/.bashrc) or every login(~/.bash_profile
+The above setting is temporary and applicable to current shell only, add this to .bashrc or .bash_profile in your home directory to take this setting effective for every launch of new shell(.bashrc) or every login(.bash_profile) eg:-

-After slight experience you can place the toolchain in /opt instead of ~/eworkdir, in such case /opt/gcc-linraro-6.2.1 to be add to PATH variable,you may ignore this step initially!!

-export PATH=/opt/gcc-linaro-6.2.1/bin:$PATH

-and update to .bashrc or .bash_profile as usual.
+`vi ~/.bashrc  #add above command at end of this file`

+These steps are assuming that you are using 32 bit system for Host, follow [expert](expert.md) steps for 64 bit Host machine and betetr location for the toolchain

 ## Building the kernel

-Extract the given tar ball with kernel source in workdir, i.e. ~/eworkdir
+Extract the given tar ball with kernel source in workdir, i.e. ~/eworkdir, follow [expert](expert.md) steps for the making story behind KERNEL source

-tar -zxvf KERNEL.tar.gz -C ~/eworkdir
+`tar -zxvf KERNEL.tar.gz -C ~/eworkdir`

 Let's call the extracted kernel source, i.e. ~/eworkdir/KERNEL as KSRC from now onwards

 Follow these steps for custom building of kernel source for the target

-make ARCH=arm mrproper
+`make ARCH=arm mrproper`

-#copy config-4.9.0-step1 as .config in KSRC
+`#copy config-4.9.0-step1 as .config in KSRC` follow [expert](expert.md) steps for the making story behind config file

-make ARCH=arm menuconfig   #for further changes may skip initially
+`make ARCH=arm menuconfig`   #for further changes may skip initially

-make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- zImage modules dtbs
+`make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- zImage modules dtbs`

 Locate arch/arm/boot/zImage,arch/arm/boot/dts/am335x-boneblack.dtb w.r.t KSRC and copy them to a temporary directory say ~/eworkdir/deploy